Introduction: The King of Moroccan Celebrations

 Storage & Reheating

-- Store in fridge up to 3 days.s
+- Store leftover tajine in an airtight container in the fridge for up to 3 days.

 Conclusion

-I really hope you give this Lamb Tajine a try in your kitchen.
-It is a masterpiece of Moroccan cuisine that I am proud to share with the world.
-Whether you are cooking for a special guest or just treating yourself, this dish will never disappoint.
+I really hope you give this authentic Lamb Tajine with Prunes a try in your kitchen.
+It is a true masterpiece of Moroccan cuisine that I am proud to share with the world.
+Whether you are cooking for a special guest or just treating your family, this dish will never disappoint.
 Don’t forget to let me know in the comments how it turned out for you!